When does the next Practice Seminar take place?

 As a knowledge platform and movement, Soil to Soul advocates for healthy soils as the key to a nutrient-rich food system.
 Our mission is to share knowledge that empowers people to protect and regenerate soil.
 In collaboration with the Stiftung Lebensraum and the Biodynamic Education of Switzerland, we have developed the practical seminar “Living Soils, Sustainable Harvests”.
 This program enables farmers to learn and apply soil-friendly and soil-building methods of food production, with a strong focus on biodynamic farming and regenerative agriculture.

-Our goal is to equip farmers with concrete tools to build fertile, resilient soils and adopt more sustainable practices in the long term.
+Our goal was to equip farmers with concrete tools to build fertile, resilient soils and adopt more sustainable practices in the long term.

-Following the great success of last year’s sold-out seminar, we are pleased to offer this proven format once again.
+Following the great success of last year’s sold-out seminar, we were pleased to offer this proven format once again.

-This seminar offers hands-on knowledge and practical tools for sustainable soil management.
+This seminar offerd hands-on knowledge and practical tools for sustainable soil management.

-Visits to two regenerative farms provide direct insights into real-world practices.
-The seminar concludes with participation in the Soil to Soul Symposium, where leading experts in regenerative agriculture share their knowledge and experience.
+- Visits to two regenerative farms provided direct insights into real-world practices.
+The seminar concluded with participation in the Soil to Soul Symposium, where leading experts in regenerative agriculture shared their knowledge and experience.

 You can find the full program below.

-This seminar is designed for professionals in agriculture who want to deepen their understanding of soil and adopt more regenerative practices.
-It is ideal for:
+This seminar was designed for professionals in agriculture who wanted to deepen their understanding of soil and adopt more regenerative practices.
+It was ideal for:

 Farmers who want to better understand, build, and regenerate their soil